 Jennifer resides in the Los Angeles area with her husband and dogs.

-Shani Black is currently a writer/producer on CBS Television’s #1 daytime talk show, Dr. Phil.
+Shani Black is currently a creative writer/producer with over 10 years of talk, court, lifestyle, reality/docuseries and casting experience.
 As a member of the Writers Guild of America West and the Producers Guild of America, Ms. Black has produced both scripted and unscripted shows for MTV, OWN, Discovery, HGTV, Warner Brothers/Telepictures, NBCUniveral and FOX.

 She credits Columbia College Chicago and the AEMM program with giving her the confidence and the tools she needed to complete with the industry’s best.
 While attending CCC, she was an RA and worked at the Portfolio Center.

 Ms. Black currently resides in Los Angeles with her daughter and is also part owner of a health and beauty publication, Coverings Magazine.

 Chris Broyles is Managing Director of Digital and Creative Communications at FTI Consulting Strategic Communications, based in Chicago.
 For over 20 years, Mr. Broyles has worked in multimedia environments as a digital and media strategist, graphic designer, technology and digital consultant and well-known litigation and in-court presentation specialist.

 Mr. Broyles also has unique experience in developing creative concepts and content in a variety of mediums and social media platforms including 2D and 3D animations, infographics and video for myriad corporate client events and situations including bankruptcy, litigation, M&A, restructuring, investor relations and public affairs.